thewolf-oz/ha-rapt-package/README.md

       packages:
         rapt: !include package_rapt.yaml
 10. Restart Home Assistant.
+11. Wait 10 minutes after restart for the first telemetry to appear.
+The first attempt will fail as the bearer is not yet ready, this is expected at this stage

 # Additional Configuration Outside of Package
 I use an Ikea Zigbee Remote to set the Input_Number and Input_DateTime in the package.
 Once Home Assistant has an update from RAPT, pressing the button will save the current Specific Gravity and Date/Time to calculate the ABV and for use elsewhere